- Northeastern: 08/17/2023

 Past winners of the Rhodes Scholarship include former President William Jefferson Clinton, doctor and journalist Atul Gawande, journalist Rachel Maddow, and U.S. Ambassador to the United Nations Susan Rice.

-Many students who apply for a Rhodes Scholarship will also end up applying for other prestigious fellowships.
+Many students who apply for a Rhodes Scholarship will also end up applying for other post-graduate fellowships in the UK.

 Needs Institutional Endorsement

 US Citizenship Not Required

 - You must be a citizen of the United States OR you must have been admitted to the United States as a lawful permanent resident, and must have maintained, and be expected to maintain, such legal status.
 If you have been granted deferred action under the government’s Deferred Action for Childhood Arrivals (DACA) program AND your status is currently active, then you are also eligible to apply if you meet all other criteria below.

 - On 1 October 2023, you must be at least 18 and have not reached your 24th birthday (i.e. you must have been born after 1 October 1999 and on or before 1 October 2005).OR (for older candidates who completed their first undergraduate degree later than usual)On 1 October 2023, you must not have reached your 27th birthday (i.e. have been born after 1 October 1996) AND you have met or will meet the academic requirements for completing your first undergraduate degree on or after 1 October 2022*.